srcnert/rak-zephyr-app/README.md

 'Cortex-Debug' extension is used with "xtensa-espressif_esp32s3_zephyr-elf-gdb" exe to debug rak3112 module.
 Please select "Cortex Debug XTENSA" configuration at VS Code IDE "Run and Dubug" section.

 Do NOT ASSIGN GPIO19 and GPIO20 to any peripheral!!!
+They are USB pins!!!

 If you brick RAK3112 module, please apply following steps.
-- Set BOOT pin to GND.
+- Set BOOT pin to GND and reset module.
-- Power up the module
 - Program board with "west flash"
-- Disconnect BOOT pin from GND
+- Disconnect BOOT pin from GND and reset module.